mohnbroetchen2/pharmacy/README.md

 [Order](http://pharmacy.leibniz-fli.de/admin/pharmadoc/order/).
 An Order increase the stock of a pharmacy.
 Every order gets an identifier from the system.
-The identifier is composed of the first three letters of the name of the pharmacy and the delivery date.
+The identifier is composed of the first three letters of the name of the pharmacy or if set the "identifier shortcut" of the pharmacy and the delivery date.
 If there is already an order with the designated identifier the new identifier gets a ongoing number as last character.
 Every order belongs to a pharmacy and have a state `active` or `deactivated`.
 It turns